 The other problem that causes vomiting is stress.
 Stress can be caused by many different factors, but the main one is because of uncomfortable surroundings.

 Try to ensure a comfortable blanket, carrier or cage for your cat while traveling in RV.

-Your cat is an old traveler but you see for the first time that he/she feels unsettled while traveling in RV.
-That can be a sign that you need to change something around her.
+Your cat is an old traveler but you see for the first time that it feels unsettled while traveling in RV.
+That can be a sign that you need to change something around it.

-Check her favorite accessories and toys, maybe you forgot something at home!
+Check its favorite accessories and toys, maybe you forgot something at home!

-If everything’s there, then probably you need to put her carrier somewhere else or just to offer her a breath of fresh air, a sip of fresh water or some of her favorite treats.
+If everything’s there, then probably you need to put its carrier somewhere else or just to offer it a breath of fresh air, a sip of fresh water or some of its favorite treats.

-It would be great to check her overall health if you are sure that your journey will last a bit longer.
+It would be great to check its overall health if you are sure that your journey will last a bit longer.
 And always listen to the vet.

 Sometimes, a trip with a cat in the RV simply isn’t a good idea.